 Lake District Breaks

 Cumbria Tourism has been touting the Lake District as the adventure capital of the UK.
 However, Lake District breaks are also popular with couples seeking a romantic getaway; guests looking for retreats; families looking for wholesome and interesting outings; literature scholars or those with literary interests who want to visit the homes and landscapes that influenced the writings of important authors; people interested in the flora and fauna of the Lakes, its countryside, villages and towns; as well as visitors who want to find out more about the history of the Lakes, its stately homes and gardens.
 People interested in geology, archaeology, history and culture may also be interested in the formation of Britain’s scenic Lake District, the communities who used to live here (such as the Romans), and its past and present industries.
-Lake District breaks are therefore able to offer nuggets of enjoyment for anyone and everyone who wants to get away to this beautiful part of England.
+Lake District short breaks are therefore able to offer nuggets of enjoyment for anyone and everyone who wants to get away to this beautiful part of England.

 Why the Lake District?